Access to sustainable, maintenance-free solar energy is now available to Dixie Power Members through Dixie Power’s Solar Program.

 Before you invest in solar, you need to consider cost, reliability, warranties, maintenance just to name a few important topics.
 There are many third party solar providers that will claim solar is more affordable than what you are currently paying for your power.
 Be careful.
 You also need to decide why you might want solar power: Do you want to save money?
 Do you want to be prepared in the case of a power outage?
 Do you want to make the air cleaner?
 Or do you just want to impress your friends with an ostentatious display of conspicuous consumption?
 The answers to these concerns are detailed below.

 Solar is subsidized by federal and state governments through tax credits.
 Local city government may participate in the subsidies as well.
-Federal tax credits are currently offered at 30% off the gross cost of the overall solar array.
+Federal tax credits are currently offered at 22% off the gross cost of the overall solar array.
 State tax credits vary from state to state.
-Currently, Utah offers a one-time tax credit of $2,000.
+Currently, Utah offers a one-time tax credit of 25% capped at $1,200 until 12/31/21.
 The cost of the solar equipment, installation, and maintenance is borne by the buyer (homeowner.)
 If financed, be careful of the “no money down” or “12 months interest free” plans.
 Many of these types of financing options, if not refinanced in a certain period of time, will charge high interest rates for equipment that is depreciating in value.

 Not all consumers that want solar power can qualify for the tax credits offered through the Federal and State government.
 The tax credits offered to the public are based upon the tax liability of the consumer.
 If a consumer does not have a tax liability, or if their tax liability is not large enough, they may have to amortize the credits over an extended period of time.
 Talk to a tax accountant or tax advisor to make sure you can receive the full value of the tax credits that are offered.

 Not everyone can eliminate their power bill.
 A number of factors play an important role.
 When considering roof top solar ask the following questions to third party solar providers: Do I have enough roof space for the panels to eliminate my power bill?
-Does the energy I generate from the solar panels eliminate my Facilities Service Charge found on my power bill?
+Does the energy I generate from the solar panels eliminate my Service Availability Charge found on my power bill?
 What size of solar array do I need to eliminate my power bill?
-Consumers will quickly find that it will take a significant amount of solar panels to eliminate your power bill because Dixie Power rates are among the lowest in the nation.
-In most cases, Dixie Power members would have to invest in a huge solar array that would not fit on their roof to eliminate their power bill.

 Be careful.
 Many third party providers will advertise multiple ways to finance solar power.
 Many of these financing options will only delay payment for the solar array.
 These financing options, if not refinanced, charge high interest rates, thus affecting the overall true cost of solar.
 It is important to realize that consumers need to keep things in perspective.
 Do you really want to mortgage your home and other assets you own in order to receive the benefits of solar power?